10 Festivals in March 2022 Around the World

 Come March, Nederland in Colorado hosts one of the quirkiest festivals in the US, if not the world.
 Frozen Dead Guy Days features dozens of live bands and such offbeat icy escapades.
 Almost certainly unique in their origins, the frosty festivities pay homage to the suspendedly animated Bredo Morstol, who resides in a shed on dry ice above the town.
 Apart from the music, the discerning ice-lover can also enjoy the slow-mo parade of hearses, coffin racing, frozen t-shirt contests, icy turkey bowling, human foosball – something akin to giant table football –, brain freeze contests, frozen dead poet slam, and a deathly silent disco.

 Japan is not the only country with a cherry blossom festival in March.
 Anyone who has visited Washington DC during the spring will find it impossible to forget the sight of hundreds upon hundreds of delicate flowering cherry trees, looking like canopies of snowflakes, an event the US capital celebrates with the National Cherry Blossom Festival.
-The Opening Ceremony for the 2020 festival takes place on 21 March, the Blossom Kite Festival is on 28 March, and the Cherry Blossom Festival Parade grand finale on 4 April.
+The Opening Ceremony for the 2022 festival takes place on 26 March, the Blossom Kite Festival is on 28 March, and the Cherry Blossom Festival Parade on 9 April.

 Nowruz or Persian New Year, Various – March 21